Temperature-biased double-loop Josephson flux transducer: Flux-to-critical current response

-Also the $\widetilde{I}_{\Phir}^{\text{max}}$ \emph{vs} $\Tr$ curve in Fig.~\ref{Fig07}(b) behaves non-monotonically showing an evident maximum.
-Conversely, $\Delta \Inorm$ \emph{vs} $\Tr$ monotonically increases in this case.
-Clearly, both figures of merit vanish for low $\Tr$'s (specifically, for $\Tr=\Tl$ there is no thermal gradient along the system and, thus, no critical current jump).
-Then, $\widetilde{I}_{\Phir}^{\text{max}}$ increases up to a maximum at $\Tr=0.65$ [see Fig.~\ref{Fig07}(b)], and it finally reduces again for $\Tr\to1$.
-In fact, in this conditions the jump position $\Phir^*$ clearly shifts towards zero, see the inset of Fig.~\ref{Fig07}(b), making the $\Inorm$ step smoother, but still sizable (and this is why the jump height $\Delta \Inorm$ still remains quite large even at high $\Tr$ values).
+A non-monotonicity characterizes also the $\widetilde{I}_{\Phir}^{\text{max}}$ \emph{vs} $\Tr$ curve in Fig.~\ref{Fig07}(b), whereas $\Delta \Inorm$ tends to increase with $\Tr$.
+Clearly, both figures of merit vanish for low $\Tr$'s, since for $\Tr=\Tl$ there is no thermal gradient along the system and, thus, no critical current jump.
+On the other side, at large $\Tr$ values the jump position $\Phir^*$ shifts towards zero, see the inset of Fig.~\ref{Fig07}(b), thus making the $\Inorm$ step smoother, but still sizable: this is why $\Delta \Inorm$ remains quite large even at high $\Tr$ values.

-Finally, the behaviors of both $\widetilde{I}_{\Phir}^{\text{max}}$ and $\Delta \Inorm$ are monotonically decreasing as a function of $\Tl$, see Fig.~\ref{Fig07}(c), showing a plateau for $\Tl\lesssim0.1$ and then reducing until vanishing for $\Tl=\Tr$.
-This is clearly due the fact that lowering the thermal gradient reduces the critical current jump.
-We observe also that the jump position $\Phir^*$ is only slightly affected by a change of $\Tl$, as shown in the inset of Fig.~\ref{Fig07}(c).
+Finally, increasing $\Tl$, see Fig.~\ref{Fig07}(c), both $\widetilde{I}_{\Phir}^{\text{max}}$ and $\Delta \Inorm$ show a plateau at low $\Tl$ and then reduce until vanishing for $\Tl=\Tr$.
+This is clearly due the fact that lowering the thermal gradient reduces the critical current jump~\cite{GuaBra19}.
+We observe also that the jump position $\Phir^*$ is only weakly affected by a change of $\Tl$, as shown in the inset of Fig.~\ref{Fig07}(c).